simpsonlab/simpsonlab.github.io/_posts/2015-05-19-io-performance.md

 While Python is excellent for many purposes, there is no question but that it is slower than compiled languages like C++.
-FASTA parsing is quite simple, and small for very small sampling fractions, the resevoir solution should be a factor of two or more slower than running `wc -l`.
-This hurts the reservoir sampling more than the streaming, as it must parse ~17 times more records than the seeking method.
+FASTA parsing is quite simple, and for very small sampling fractions, there is no good reason that the resevoir solution should be a factor of two or more slower than running `wc -l`.
+This hurts the reservoir sampling more than the streaming, as the resevoir approach (which parses records which then get bumped later) must parse ~17 times more records in this test than the seeking method.

 ### Software: turning off OS caching

-While prefetching is essential for the streaming performance we have seen, there may be some modest benefit to turning off caching of the data we read in; after all, even with the reservoir sampling, we are still only processing each record at most once.
+While _prefetching_ is essential for the streaming performance we have seen, there may be some modest benefit to turning off _caching_ of the data we read in; after all, even with the reservoir sampling, we are still only processing each record at most once.
 Again, we could use [posix_fadvise](https://docs.python.org/dev/library/os.html#os.posix_fadvise), this time with only `POSIX_FADV_NOREUSE`.
-Again, I expect this to be a relatively small effect, and so it is not tested here.
+I again expect this to be a relatively small effect, and so it is not tested here.

 ## Conclusion: I/O is Complicated, But Streaming is Pretty Fast